dchampion/crypto/EuclideanAlgorithms.md

 ## Using the Euclidean Algorithm to Find the Greatest Common Divisor (<i>GCD</i>) of Two Natural Numbers
 In the procedure for RSA encryption described in <a href=https://raw.githubusercontent.com/dchampion/crypto/master/TheElementsOfPublicKeyCryptography.pdf><i>The Elements of Public Key Cryptography</i></a>, step 5 requires Alice to compute an encryption exponent <i>e</i>.

 Recall that the requirement for <i>e</i> is that it be a positive integer that is relatively prime to the totient of <i>n</i>, or <i>&phi;(n)</i>.
-Recall that <i>n</i> is the product of two primes <i>p</i> and <i>q</i>, which in the example are 7 and 11, respectively, thus giving us <i>n</i>=77.
-And recall that &phi;(77)=60 (because there are 60 integers in the range 1 to 77 that are relatively prime to 77).
-Another way of saying this is that there are 60 integers in the range 1 to 77 whose greatest common divisor (<i>GCD</i>) with 77 is 1.
+Recall that <i>n</i> is the product of the two primes <i>p</i> and <i>q</i>, which in the example are 7 and 11, respectively, thus giving us <i>n</i>=77.
+And recall that <i>&phi;</i>(77)=60 (because there are 60 integers in the range 1 to 77 that are relatively prime to 77).
+Another way of saying this is that there are 60 integers in the range 1 to 77 whose <i>greatest common divisor</i> (<i>GCD</i>) with 77 is 1.

 The Euclidean Algorithm gives us an efficient method for finding the GCD of two integers, which is especially useful for real-world, cryptographically strong (i.e. very large) numbers.
 We'll demonstrate it here, using the small numbers from the example, to compute a suitable encryption exponent <i>e</i>.

 In the present case we must identify a value in the range 1 to 60 whose GCD with 60 is 1, expressed formulaically as <i>GCD(60,e)=1</i>.
-We must use such a value for <i>e</i> because it will have an inverse in the group of integers modulo 60 (values with GCDs greater than 1 will not), and we need an inverse in order to decrypt messages.
+We must use such a value for <i>e</i> because it will have an inverse in the group of integers modulo 60 (values with GCDs greater than 1 will not have an inverse), and we need an inverse in order to decrypt messages.

 We find the GCD of two integers by taking the larger integer modulo the smaller, recursively, until we reach 0.
-For example, let's select the value 8 as a candidate for <i>e</i>.
+For example, let's randomly select the value 8 as a candidate for <i>e</i>.
 To find the GCD of 60 and 8, we do the following:
 <pre>
 GCD(60,8) = GCD(60 mod 8,8) -> 60 mod 8 = 4
           = GCD(4,8)        -> Result of previous operation